sidekiq-scheduler/sidekiq-scheduler/README.md

 `every`, `interval` and `in` jobs will be pushed once per host.

-## Notes on when sidekiq worker is down
+## Notes on when Sidekiq worker is down

 For a `cron`/`at` (and all other) job to be successfully enqueued, you need at least one sidekiq worker with scheduler to be up at that moment.
 Handling this is up to you and depends on your application.